 Coconut oil is mainly composed of saturated fats (~85%), but they’re not your average type of saturated fat.
 In coconut oil, the saturated fat is smaller in size, versus the long-chain fats in most fast-foods consumed today.
 This smaller fat, called medium-chain triglycerides (MCT) are handled very differently as fuel….here’s the story.

 When we eat carbohydrates (gels, high-sugar bars, sports drinks etc.) – the pancreas, is triggered to secrete insulin and among other effects, insulin will push these sugars (broken down from the carbs) out of the blood and into the cells.
 If there is no immediate demand for this fuel it is stored in the cells as fat, …hello obesity.
 Also, take note, all these sugars are still the number reason for a DNF in endurance racing.

 Now back to coconut oil – and specifically, medium chain triglycerides (MCT), these pass directly through the intestine, to the liver, and then are made ready to use, as fuel for muscles – without any need for insulin.
 Lowering insulin is fundamental to maintaining a fat burning metabolism and lowering inflammatory triggers.

-For this reason, coconut oil is the oil of choice in our SFuels Ultra Low-Training Bars.
+For this reason, coconut oil is the oil of choice in our SFuels Ultra Low-Training Bars and drinks.
 These are just some of the health benefits of switching your prime fuel source from carbs to quality fats – like coconut oil and butters.
 Aside from these benefits, coconut oil (lauric acid) has many other positive health effects including but not limited to, antibacterial, antiviral and reduction in hunger-appetite.

 thanks for stopping by….wishing you all the best in Going-Longer.